 For many cyclists though cost can be prohibitive for more than a session every month or so but it’s possible, using a foam roller and a trigger point ball, to fill in the gaps between appointments.

-This routine, prescribed by Phil Burt, Lead Physiotherapist at British Cycling and Consultant Physiotherapist to the Sky Pro Cycling Team, is used by many riders on the GB squads and Team Sky to supplement their hands-on massage and is a highly effective way for you to help keep your body in optimal condition.
+This routine, prescribed by Phil Burt, lead physiotherapist at British Cycling, is used by many of the Great Britain Cycling Team to supplement their hands-on massage and is a highly effective way for you to help keep your body in optimal condition.

 What do I need?